assely/documentation/hook.md

 <a name="callback-functions"></a>
 ### [Callback Functions](#callback-functions)

 The Hook callback function can be defined in various ways.
-There is no recommendations, use the best in a given situation.
+There are no recommendations, use the best in a given situation.

 #### Method name